kanidm/kanidm/kanidm_book/src/installing_client_tools.md

 ### Fedora / Centos Stream

-Fedora has limited supported through the development repository.
+Fedora has limited support through the development repository.
 You need to add the repository metadata into the correct directory.

     cd /etc/yum.repos.d
     # Fedora 34